 Bankruptcy happens to an insolvent individual or partnership not a company.
 In the case of a partnership, all the partners are made bankrupt.
 If your business is a company which is insolvent it may be wound up or put into receivership or administration.
 You can read more about closing your business.

-Three new debt resolution mechanisms are being introduced in 2013 for people who cannot afford to pay their personal and mortgage debts.
-The Insolvency Service of Ireland will oversee these debt resolution processes.
-The new system is being set up under the Personal Insolvency Act 2012 (pdf)
+Three new debt resolution mechanisms were introduced in 2013 for people who cannot afford to pay their personal and mortgage debts.
+The Insolvency Service of Ireland oversees these debt resolution processes.
+The new system was set up under the Personal Insolvency Act 2012 (pdf)

 The Money Advice and Budgeting Service (MABS) recommends that you should try to negotiate an affordable and sustainable arrangement with your creditors before considering bankruptcy.
 Another option is to apply for an arrangement under the protection of the High Court.
 This means that you ask the High Court for protection against proceedings to give you time to present a proposal to your creditors – perhaps to pay them a proportion of the debts.
 Contact your local MABS office.